fredwu/fredwu.me-v3/src/pages/blog/2016-07-24-i-accidentally-some-machine-learning-my-story-of.md

 # ]
 ```

-Stemming in this case correctly identified “buy” and “buying” as the same thing (they both have the stemmed root of “buy”).
+Stemming in this case correctly identified "buy" and "buying" as the same thing (they both have the stemmed root of "buy").

 How did I include stemming in Simple Bayes you wonder?
 Let me introduce you to [Stemmer](https://github.com/fredwu/stemmer) - as of writing this is the only Porter2 stemmer available in Elixir. :)